TytanMikJas/ML-Data-Analysis-Project/README.md

 ## Data Collection
 When it came to the initial (stock) project I have menaged to scrape data from two different websites.
 With Netflix, the first step was to collect Netflix's data, which included information about series and movies available on the platform.
 I used data provided from Kaggle.

-# I very much encourage to visit the PDF that contains all of the analysis :)
-Disclamer, it's written in Polish, as it was required for the course ;(